-Grief support group volunteers work with the children, teen and adult support groups that meet at The Sharing Place.
+Grief support group volunteers work with the children, teen and adult support groups.
 All grief support group volunteers complete an extensive, professional training session and a background check prior to volunteering.

 - Training is offered twice a year, typically in January and August.

 - Advanced registration for training is required.
 A $50 non-refundable fee is required with your registration.